Webinar: Why Great Training Gets Ignored – June 24, 2026Why Training Gets Ignored

 Maintenance and updates

-Courses age.
-Product screenshots go out of date.
-Policies change.
-Regulations update.
+Courses need maintenance because content goes out of date.
+Product screenshots change, policies update, regulations shift.
 If you don't plan for maintenance from the start, you end up paying someone to do a small fix at their minimum-engagement rate, which can be thousands of dollars for what should have been a quick swap.

 As a rough guide, budget 15–25% of the original build cost per year for maintenance on courses covering changing topics.
 For truly static content (history, foundational concepts), much less.